XinShuo-ph/KAdath_Frontera/codes/PythonTools/README.md

 ```

-# Acknowledgements
+# 6. Acknowledgements

-The origin Python readers were written by L. Jens Papenfort which have since been rewritten by Samuel Tootle.
-Konrad Topoloski has also contributed to the python readers by developing the original BHNS reader which has since been rewritten to be included in this library.
+The origin Python readers were written by L. Jens Papenfort which have since been rewritten
+and significantly extended by Samuel Tootle.
+Konrad Topoloski has also contributed to the python readers by developing the original
+BHNS reader which has since been rewritten to be included in this library.

-# Outstanding Tasks
+# 7. Outstanding Tasks

 The following are on the list of things to do based on expected level of effort:

 1. Include optional excision filling
-1. Include norm computation
+2. Include norm computation

-# Contributing
+# 8. Contributing

 1. Feedback and bugs are always a welcomed contribution.
 Please report via the bitbucket issue
 tracker